emberjs/guides/source/models/defining-models.md

 });
 ```

-#### Reflexive relation
+### Reflexive Relations

-When you want to define a reflexive relation (a model that relation to
+When you want to define a reflexive relation (a model that has a relationship to
 itself), you must explicitly define the inverse relationship.
 If there
-is no inverse relationship then you can set the inverse to null.
+is no inverse relationship then you can set the inverse to `null`.

-##### One To Many Reflexive Relationship
+Here's an example of a one-to-many reflexive relationship:

 ```app/models/folder.js
 export default DS.Model.extend({